 A filmed version of Morgan Lloyd Malcolm’s Emilia is to be streamed online.

-An archive recording of the West End production will be released with pay-what-you-can pricing starting from £1 o watch.
+An archive recording of the West End production will be released with pay-what-you-can pricing starting from £1 to watch.

 Money from the stream will be split between the show’s team.

-The play will be available to stream between November 10 and 24 with caption and audio-described streams both available.
+After originally streaming in November 2020, the play will be available to stream once more between March 1 and 31, 2021 with caption and audio-described streams both available.
 You can book tickets online here.

 The cast features Nadia Albina, Anna Andresen, Christina Bloom, Jackie Clune, Saffron Coomber, Lauren Drennan, Eva Fontaine, Cora Kirk, Adelle Leonce, Jenni Maitland, Clare Perkins, Carolyn Pickles, Sarah Seggari, Sophie Stone, Samantha Sutherland, Rosanna Ter-Berg, Charity Wakefield, Amanda Wilkin and Tanika Yearwood.